RayHightower/socketplay/README.markdown

 2. In a separate terminal window, navigate to the `SocketPlay` directory and launch the app with `$ rails server`.

 3. Launch a two web browsers.
-Navigate both browsers to [http://localhost:3000](http://localhost:3000) (assuming that you launched the Rails app with the default port number.
+Navigate both browsers to [http://localhost:3000](http://localhost:3000) (assuming that you launched the Rails app with the default port number, 3000).

 4. Have a conversation between the two browsers, and have fun!